Authentic Lessons for 21st Century Learning

 Summary

-In this middle school lesson, best facilitated at the beginning of a westward expansion unit, students will analyze John Gast's painting "American Progress," then read and analyze primary source documents to construct their own definition of "Manifest Destiny."
-To deepen their understanding, students will analyze primary and secondary source documents to determine why some people were opposed to Manifest Destiny.
-To further consider how Manifest Destiny impacted multiple groups of people differently, students will create a Two-Voice Poem.
+In this middle school lesson, best facilitated at the beginning of a westward expansion unit, students analyze John Gast's painting "American Progress," then read and analyze primary source documents to construct their own definition of "Manifest Destiny."
+To deepen their understanding, students analyze primary and secondary source documents to determine why some people were opposed to Manifest Destiny.
+To further consider how Manifest Destiny impacted multiple groups of people differently, students create a Two-Voice Poem.
 This lesson includes optional modifications for distance learning.
 Resources for use in Google Classroom are included.

 Essential Question(s)